SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 > **💡 Note**<br>
 > - The cheat sheet snippets and the executable example cover simple cases.
 Find more executable examples of the ABAP Keyword Documentation following the links in the [More Information](#more-information) section.
 > - For more detailed information, such as documentation on ST syntax, what asXML is, etc., also see the links in the [More Information](#more-information) section.
+> - In addition to the options covered in the cheat sheet, there are other ways to work with XML/JSON (for example, the `/ui2/cl_json` class).

 <p align="right"><a href="#top">⬆️ back to top</a></p>